nanoframework/nanoFramework.M5Stack/README.md

 ### SerialPort

-The M5Stack can provide a Serial Port, just get it like this:
+The M5Stack and M5Core2 can provide a Serial Port, just get it like this:

 ```csharp
 // You can access any of the Serial Port feature